symbol/symbol-docs/source/api/websockets.rst

     Failure_Lock_Secret_Already_Used, The secret lock transaction failed because the hash has already been used.
     Failure_Lock_Invalid_Duration, Duration lies too far in the future or refers to past.
 Duration is allowed to lie up to ``N`` blocks in the future.
     Failure_Multisig_Modify_Account_In_Both_Sets, Adding and removing the same account in a single transaction is not possible.
-    Failure_Multisig_Modify_Multiple_Deletes, It is not possible to remove multiple cosignatories at a time.
+    Failure_Multisig_Modify_Multiple_Deletes, It is not possible to remove multiple cosignatories at once.
-    Failure_Multisig_Modify_Redundant_Modifications, The transaction tries to add the same cosignatory more than once.
+    Failure_Multisig_Modify_Redundant_Modifications, The transaction tried to add the same cosignatory more than once.
     Failure_Multisig_Modify_Unknown_Multisig_Account, The multisig has not been created yet and the transaction includes a delete modification.
     Failure_Multisig_Modify_Not_A_Cosigner, The account who signed the transaction is not a cosignatory of the multisig account.
     Failure_Multisig_Modify_Already_A_Cosigner, A cosignatory added is already cosignatory of that multisig account.